May 19, 2026 · AI

 “AI Overviews do not pull from your website in isolation.
 Google’s systems triangulate across reviews, third-party listings, press mentions, and competitor benchmarks.
 A site that looks credible in isolation but contradicts its own listings, or that has no review presence to back up its claims, is not going to be cited.”

-For social teams, that triangulation point is the hidden one.
+That triangulation point is the hidden one.
 Your post about a product launch is one signal.
 Your reviews on third-party platforms are another.
 Your past posting cadence and cross-brand consistency are another.
-The AI never reads your social in a vacuum, it reads the whole graph.
+The AI never reads it in a vacuum, it reads the whole graph.

 What Comes Next